yct4/Breakout/README.md

 Everything will be run and compiled using an Ubuntu Desktop Image in Virtualbox.

 1. Download Virtualbox on Mac or Windows.
-2. Download the Ubuntu for desktop .iso file from source.
+2. Download the Ubuntu for desktop .iso file from [source](https://ubuntu.com/download/desktop).
-3. Ensure that the repo folder is shareable as per these [instructions]().
+3. Ensure that the repo folder is shareable as per these [instructions](https://www.howtogeek.com/howto/2845/install-guest-additions-to-windows-and-linux-vms-in-virtualbox/) and then these[https://www.howtogeek.com/187703/how-to-access-folders-on-your-host-machine-from-an-ubuntu-virtual-machine-in-virtualbox/](https://www.howtogeek.com/187703/how-to-access-folders-on-your-host-machine-from-an-ubuntu-virtual-machine-in-virtualbox/)
+4. Ensure that the boot from floppy is switched [off](https://askubuntu.com/questions/263421/ubuntu-in-virtualbox-wants-to-install-on-every-boot).
+4. To speed up the machine check [this](https://thomas.vanhoutte.be/miniblog/guide-speed-up-ubuntu-virtualbox/).
-3. Run install script in the terminal for ubuntu for desktop.
+5. Run install script in the terminal for ubuntu for desktop.
+`sudo ./install.sh`

 Source: [https://www.instructables.com/id/How-to-Create-an-Ubuntu-Virtual-Machine-with-Virtu/](https://www.instructables.com/id/How-to-Create-an-Ubuntu-Virtual-Machine-with-Virtu/)